Washington County Citizen Information

 Who can vote

-Any person who is a citizen of the United States, at least 18 years of age before the election, with a valid ID, and registered to vote in Washington County may vote.
+Any person who is a citizen of the United States, at least 18 years of age before the election and registered to vote in Washington County may vote.

 Convicted felons cannot vote unless their sentence has been discharged or pardoned.